The Great White Life – Into the Blue

 We were told that we would have to wait for about two sharks to turn up before we got in the water as there is no point getting in for just one shark.
 Suddenly a second blue shark showed up and the briefing was started, we were told that they had never before done a blue shark dive with dolphins, so this would be a first for them but they did say that the dolphins might make the dive hard as they may scare the sharks away.
 As the Briefing was taking place we then heard the words MAKO which meant that a Mako shark was hanging around.
 These are one of my favourite species as they are the fastest shark that we know of, they are related to the White Shark and look as if they have been made of metal.
 Unfortunately, the Mako was eventually scared away before we got in but that didn’t ruin the dive that we had.

-What strikes me about this experience is about what people say about sharks, people say they are these horrific man-eaters and that if you got in the water with them you wouldn’t get out.
-But that’s not what I felt with this dive, I mean sure love them and aren’t scared of them but I do have a healthy respect for them but not once did I feel in danger or on edge with these animals.
-In fact it was completely the opposite I was relaxed and happy to be in the water and even when a shark bumped me or bumped my camera never once did I feel in danger.
+What strikes me about this experience is what people say about sharks, people say they are these horrific man-eaters and that if you got in the water with them you wouldn’t get out.
+But that’s not what I felt with this dive.
+I mean sure, I love them and I’m not scared of them but I do have a healthy respect for them.
+However, not once did I feel in danger or on edge with these animals.
+In fact, it was completely the opposite I was relaxed and happy to be in the water and even when a shark bumped me or bumped my camera never once did I feel in danger.

-Once we were on our way back to land I felt changed in the way that it felt good to dive with an animal older than time itself and to realise that nature has created some of the most spectacular of beings and it’s about time mankind took note and realised that we should be protecting these beautiful creatures.
+Once we were on our way back to land I felt changed in the way that it felt good to dive with an animal older than time itself and to realise that nature has created some of the most spectacular beings.
+It’s about time mankind took note and realised that we should be protecting these beautiful creatures.